Documentação sobre MQL5: IsProperSubsetOf / Biblioteca Padrão

 Valor de retorno

-Retorna true, se o conjunto atual for um subconjunto estrito, caso contrário, false.
+Retorna true, se o conjunto atual classificado for um subconjunto estrito, caso contrário, false.